Health & Safety

 Introduction to Lyme Disease

 Part 1 of Lyme Disease.
 Lyme disease was first recognized in the United States in 1975, after an unusual outbreak of arthritis near Lyme, Connecticut.
+Since then, reports of

 Read the rest this article free